Video Game / Dissidia: Final Fantasy

 was created, marking the series' Genre Shift to a Rhythm Game

 .
-However, other influential team members, including producer Ichiro Hazama, have gone on record
+However, other influential team members, including producer Ichiro Hazama and series director Mitsunori Takahashi, went on record as saying

 has no relation to the other Final Fantasy fighting game